 Who can apply?

-During the term of the grants, the grant holders are supported by the Graduate School or the PhD coordinators.
-The PhF Application Support Office is also available for advice.
+During the term of the scholarship, grantees are supported by the Graduate School and the PhD coordinators.
+The PhF Application Support Office is also available for consultation.

-The prerequisite for the evaluation of an application is an outstanding MA degree, the formulation of an innovative research project as well as a letter of recommendation from a professor of the PhF; this must include the promise of supportive supervision.
+A prerequisite for the review of an application is an outstanding MA degree, the formulation of an innovative research project, and a letter of recommendation from a PhF professor; this must include a promise of supportive supervision.

 The complete application documents in German or English include: